Subham-Maity/js-bootcamp/README.md

 ```
 In the user object, there are three properties:

-- The first property has the name "name" and the value "Harry".
+- The first property has the name "name" and the value "Codexam".
 - The second property has the name "age" and the value 25.
 - The third one has the name "language" and the value "JavaScript".